 As stated in the Convention on the Rights of the Child, every child deprived of his or her liberty shall have the right to prompt access to legal and other appropriate assistance.
-It is observed in the UN-ODC Criminal Justice Assessment Toolkit 3 that: "Good practice and respect for human rights, as well as the professionalism of the interviewer, should prevent suspect interviews from becoming violent, but there may be places in which severe
+It is observed in the UN-ODC Criminal Justice Assessment Toolkit 3 that: "Good practice and respect for human rights, as well as the professionalism of the interviewer, should prevent suspect interviews from becoming violent, but there may be places in which severe interrogation techniques are tolerated, or even encouraged, and may involve the use of torture".

 Many juvenile justice laws fail to include a clause that a child shall not be questioned by a police officer or a prosecutor without a parent, guardian or responsible adult being present.
-The presence of a parent, guardian or responsible adult is important in that it provides a high level of protection against ill-treatment of child suspects by police.13
+The presence of a parent, guardian or responsible adult is important in that it provides a high level of protection against ill-treatment of child suspects by police.